ruoxi-wang/PBBFMM3D/README.md

     H2_3D_Compute<myKernel> compute(&Atree, field, source, Ns, Nf, q, m, stress);
     ...
     }

+* dof(doft*):
+	A pointer to degree of freedom, which is the sizes of the small tensor matrix.
+The FMM can also handle case of tensor kernel(not only scalar kernel).
+This struct stores information about the size of tensor kernel.

 You can define your own kernel inside `EvaluateKernel(vector3 fieldpos, vector3 sourcepos,
                                 double *K, doft *dof)`, it takes field point, source point and degree of freedom(see **3.2.1**) as input, and pass the kernel value to K.